bartvanbenthem/k8s-credsync/README.md

 # k8s-ntenant
-Multi-tenant logging solution with credential synchronization on the authentication proxy and grafana datasource configurations.
-Grafana Organizations and Datasources will be provisioned and configured automatically in a multi-tenant setup.
+Multi-tenant logging solution with credential synchronization.
+Grafana Organizations, Datasources and LDAP integrations will be provisioned and configured automatically in a multi-tenant setup.

 ### Technical choices
-* github.com/k8spin/loki-multi-tenant-proxy is used as Loki auth proxy.
 * github.com/boz/kail is used for log streaming.
 * go-client sdk is used to interract with the kubernetes API.
-* A custom tls client with basic auth is used to interract with the Grafana API.
+* A custom client with basic auth is used to interract with the Grafana API.
 * Environment variables are set for dynamic configuration parameters.

 ### Requirements
-* The Tenant username should always be identical with the tenant namespace name.
+* The Tenant username is a required field and should always be identical with the tenant namespace name.
 * Grafana Organization with ID 1 needs to be prestaged for Grafana administrators.

 ## Prerequisites